 Why Desex A Dog?
-Learn the Pros and Cons of Spaying and Neutering
+Pros & Cons Of Spaying & Neutering

-Before we continue, some useful definitions to know:
+Before we continue, some useful definitions for terminology used in this article:

 Desexing: Removing the ovaries +/- uterus in a female dog & testicles in a male dog to prevent reproduction

 Intact/Entire: An animal that has not been desexed and produces sex hormones

 Season: the heat cycle of a female entire bitch.

 Note that the word neutering is often used to describe desexing both sexes.

 What Are The Pros Of Desexing A Dog?

 Reduce Unwanted Litters